 At SPOTTERON, we create Citizen Science Apps for a wide array of scientific fields.
 One of the most exciting topics is phenology - the study of periodically recurring phenomena in nature's annual cycle - and how global warming affects the developmental stages of animals and plants.
 Volunteer monitoring of nature, the weather and the seasons date ba...

 A new Citizen Science App in Eastern Africa.
-Simon Musila from the Mammal Section of the National Musems of Kenya speaks to 'Nature Kenya' in this video-article about the importance of monitoring Mammals in Kenya and why it is essential to use modern mobile Application Technology in scientific research to involve a wide range of ...
+In this video article, Simon Musila from the Mammal Section of the National Museums of Kenya speaks to 'Nature Kenya' about the importance of monitoring mammals in Kenya and why it is essential to use modern mobile application technology in scientific research to involve a wide range ...

 The impacts of climate change are accelerating.
 Greenhouse gas concentrations drive global temperatures towards increasingly dangerous levels.
 A warming planet earth means rising sea levels, increased frequency and intensity of weather events, like fires, floods, cyclones, droughts, ocean acidification, and species loss.
 These are putting our health, livelihoods, food security, freshwater supply and economic growth at risk.
 It is time to take action on Climate Change and participate.

 The MAKENYA - Mammal Atlas Kenya project is a Kenyan Citizen Science App to monitor rare and common mammals.
 Together with scientists of the Zoology Department of Kenya's National Museums, we developed and designed the first mobile Application for an African country running on the SPOTTERON Platform.